BBVA/archer/README.md

 [You see more about logger lib](archer-log-lib/README.md)
 ### Common test

-Utilities to get up a kafka ecosytem in memory to test the applications.
+This is the common test library to get up a complete kafka stack in memory and simulate the real event bus infrastructure in the test environment.

+It releases a complete kafka stack and schema registry.

 [You see more about common test](archer-common-test-lib/README.md)